microsoft/azure-quantum-parity-readout/README.md

 scripts that rely on measured, simulated or CQ converted data.

 We provided a python script [`prepare_data.py`](prepare_data.py) that (optionally) downloads the data from zenodo and automatically generates this target directory structure.
-When you execute the script, you will have the option to download all our datasets (~150Gb), a minimal subset of datasets to reproduce the plots in the paper (~6GB) or manually download the data.
+When you execute this script, you will have the option to download all our datasets (~150Gb), a minimal subset of datasets to reproduce the plots in the paper (~6GB) or manually download the data.
 After that the script will unpack the zip files into their target directory.
 In case this fails (e.g. due to a different OS), the zip outputs on the